OpenDSA/OpenDSA/AV/PL/AV/README-parseTreeDemos.txt

 * parseTree5a & b -- These are two parses of the same expression using an ambiguous grammar

-* For those that have the JISON parser incorporated into the JS code (parseTree3 and parseTree4), the corresponding JISON grammar is also here.
-You must run that grammar through JISON and then take the parser produced by JISON and cut-and-paste it into your AV
+* For those AVs that have the JISON parser incorporated into the JS code (currently this is parseTree3 and parseTree4), the corresponding JISON grammar is also in this directory.
+You must run that grammar through JISON and then take the parser produced by JISON and cut-and-paste it into your AV code.